 Home inspection seems intimidating at first glance– but, honestly, it’s not an intimidating prospect to behold.
 Home inspection is a ‘necessary evil,’ as they would say.
 If you’re preparing your home for sale, a home inspection service will provide you with all the information you’ll need to know if your home is ready for the market.

-The home inspection report is narrative account of a home inspector’s findings– as in, the findings related to the home that they’ve inspected.
+The home inspection report is a check box and narrative account of a home inspector’s findings– as in, the findings related to the home that they’ve inspected.
 These reports provide the details necessary to inform clients about the true condition of their home, giving them the knowledge they need to properly assess their home before potentially selling the property.

 Some people might be intimidated by the prospect of a home inspection report.
-Well, in this article, let’s take a brief look about what goes into a home inspection report.
+Well, in this article, let’s take a brief look at what goes into a home inspection report.

 What Goes Into a Home Inspection Report?